CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/data-restore.md

 ![Item Details](./media/data-restore/item-master-data-costing.webp)

-Data synchronization between SAP Business One and ProcessForce is crucial for maintaining system performance and data integrity.
-When users add, modify, or delete Item Master Data in SAP Business One, key data elements are automatically updated in ProcessForce, including:
+Data synchronization between SAP Business One and CompuTec ProcessForce is crucial for maintaining system performance and data integrity.
+When users add, modify, or delete Item Master Data in SAP Business One, key data elements are automatically updated in CompuTec ProcessForce, including:

 - [Item Details](../item-details/overview.md): a default revision code is created.
 - [Item Costing](../costing-material-and-resources/item-costing/overview.md): a cost record is generated for an item, revision, and warehouse.
 - [Cost Category](../costing-material-and-resources/configuration/overview.md): cost classification is updated accordingly.

-However, if data is added manually or via Data Transfer Workbench (DTW) while ProcessForce is not installed or running, Restore functions must be executed.
-Failing to run these functions may result in slow system performance and inconsistencies between SAP Business One and ProcessForce.
+However, if data is added manually or via Data Transfer Workbench (DTW) while CompuTec ProcessForce is not installed or running, Restore functions must be executed.
+Failing to run these functions may result in slow system performance and inconsistencies between SAP Business One and CompuTec ProcessForce.

-After installing ProcessForce, ensure that the following restore functions are run to synchronize data properly:
+After installing CompuTec ProcessForce, ensure that the following restore functions are run to synchronize data properly:

 - Batch Details
 - Bill of Materials